cfarkas/SARS-CoV-2_illumina_analysis/README.md

 2) This variants can be also challenged by using snippy variant discovery (please see: https://github.com/tseemann/snippy) since this pipeline use bayesian-based variant calling (please see: https://github.com/ekg/freebayes).

-3) We also provide a way to evalute the performance of primer sets currently used for viral testing (https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-panel-primer-probes.html).
+3) We also provide a way to evalute the performance of primer sets currently used for viral testing (see CDC_primers.fasta file) (https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-panel-primer-probes.html).

 # Preeliminars: